indexed-xyz/docs/docs/examples/databend.md

 | count() |
 | 5374 |

-And if we want to check on the transaction volume by month, use the following command
+And if we want to check on the transaction volume by month, we can use the following command:

 ```sql
 SELECT